 Your Home Buying Guide | Time line for Purchasing a Home on the North Shore Boston

-- Day 1 – Make the offer- Work with your agent to submit a “Contract to purchase” – With this contract to purchase (offer) you will need,
+- Day 1 – Make the offer- Work with your agent to submit a “Contract to purchase” – With this contract to purchase (offer) you will need;

 - Day 1-10 – Decide which lender you will use and submit a written application.
 This timing needs to coincide with “contract to purchase” dates.
 Often this is done towards the end of the 10-day inspection period.
 Your real estate agent will advise you of these dates

 - Day 1-10 – Chose a Real Estate Attorney.
-Discuss with lender whether you hire their closing attorney to review and or write your Purchase and Sale agreement or if you will hire a separate real estate attorney to do this.
-(This is one of the largest purchase you may make and is important to have legal representation)
+Discuss with lender whether you hire their closing attorney to review and or write your Purchase and Sale agreement OR if you will hire a separate real estate attorney to do this.
+(This is one of the largest purchase you may make and is important to have legal representation.)

 - Day 10 – End of inspection period.
 At this point you will decide to move forward to a purchase.
-If unexpected repairs or issues came up in inspection you may decide this house is not for you or you may negotiate for the seller to repair the items or compensate in monetary value.
+If unexpected repairs or issues come up in inspection you may decide this house is not for you or you may negotiate for the seller to repair the items or compensate in monetary value.

-- Day 30-40 – Approximately 3 weeks after the Signed Purchase and Sale agreement (P&S) you will receive a Mortgage Commitment from the lender.
+- Day 30-40 – Approximately 2-4 weeks after the Signed Purchase and Sale agreement (P&S) you will receive a Mortgage Commitment from the lender.
 This is a written letter stating that the lender will lend you the money to purchase the home.
 This commitment letter and date is very important and cannot be overlooked.
 During this time it is important to work closely with your lender to supply all their requested documents in a very timely manor.